 The NZBA committees comprise members of the Bar Council and other NZBA members.
-If you are interested in serving on a committee(s), please contact NZBA Executive Director, Melissa Perkin.
+If you are interested in serving on a committee(s), please contact NZBA Secretariat

-Learn about the members of the Access to Justice Working Group.
+Learn about the members of the Advocacy Committee.

-Commercial barristers are specialist lawyers assisting firms and in-house legal teams in relation to complex commercial and public law matters.
-This sub-committee is part of the Membership Committee.
-It informs and advises the NZBA council on matters relevant to members of the Commercial Bar.
-Learn more about this sub-committee and its members.
+Commercial barristers are specialist lawyers who advise on complex commercial and public law matters.
+The committee informs and advises the NZBA council on matters relevant to members of the Commercial Bar.

 The Criminal Committee committee: